papermoonio/documentation-style-guide/README.md

-# documentation-style-guide
+# PaperMoon Developer Documentation Style Guide

-Style guide for writing clear and consistent developer documentation.
+This repository contains the PaperMoon style guide for writing clear and consistent developer documentation.